dtbinh/jason/applications/jason-moise/readme.txt

 This Jason application exemplifies how to develop agent in an organised society based on the Moise+ organisational model (http://moise.sf.net).

-To run the application using JasonIDE, open the project
+To run the some applications using JasonIDE, open a project
     example/writePaper/writePaper.mas2j
+or
+    example/auction/orgAuction.mas2j

 and start it.
-The chapter 4 of doc/tutorial.pdf explains in details this example.
+The chapter 4 of doc/tutorial.pdf explains in details the examples.

-Another example is the Auction, available and described in
-    example/auction

-Note: Jason 1.0 is required.
+Note: Jason 1.0.1 is required.